NCSU-Libraries/annona/docs/imagestoryboard.md

 </div>

 # AnnotationList or AnnotationPage Storyboard with Multiple languages
 W3 standards allow for transitions between multiple bodies [https://www.w3.org/TR/annotation-model/#choice-between-bodies](https://www.w3.org/TR/annotation-model/#choice-between-bodies).
-The assumption is only body is used at a time.
+The assumption is only one body is used at a time.
 This library supports this model.
-The assumption this library uses is that the changes are between different languages which are defined in ISO standard in the annotation.
-If tts is enabled, the dropdown will automatically switch the tts language.
+The assumption this library makes is that the changes are between different languages which are defined in ISO standard in the annotation.
+If TTS is enabled, the dropdown will automatically switch the TTS language.
 An example of this can be seen in the storyboard below.

 <iiif-storyboard annotationlist="/iiif-annotation/webannotations/annotationslist.json" styling="tts:true"></iiif-storyboard>